Banner Image

 OP Staff (1)

-Standard First Aid, CPR C, NLS, F Class Driver’s License and a minimum 21 years of age for insurance purposes, clear driver’s abstract
+Standard First Aid, CPR C, NLS, F Class Driver’s License, clear driver’s abstract

 Wilderness Advanced First Aid, ORCKA Canoe Tripping Instructor